grant-d/Halite3/Halite3/readme.txt

 - overlay multi-flows so that all rich means are peaks
 - merge cost and wave
 - for wave, ship should be goal, and everything flows out from that
+- Check if IsWorthMining is correct - it might be ok to mine to 0